Skip to main content

 d.
 Click Validate & load projects to load your project and issue details.

 e.
-On the new window, use Accept to allow Invicti Platform to access your Atlasian account.
+On the new window, use Accept to allow Invicti Platform to access your Atlassian account.

 5. In the Project configuration section, provide the following details: